ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - Sex (binary; "Male" or "Female")
   * - Type of event
   * - Date of event (stored as a string in YYYYMMDD format, as indicated by [CARRA_SSA]_ Table 1)
-  * - Event ID (unique integer identifier for each row in the SSA dataset, representing a ground-truth identifier for the event recorded in that row; unaffected by noise functions; to be used for comparing noised and unnoised data)

 .. note::
   Unlike the other observers, there is no ground-truth unique household ID for PRL tracking in this observer.